Skip to content

 In the United States, federal agencies including the FBI, CIA, NSA, DIA, and the Department of Energy's national laboratories conduct polygraph examinations on applicants and incumbent employees as a condition of obtaining or maintaining security clearances.
 The Employee Polygraph Protection Act (EPPA) 1988 prohibits most private employers from requiring polygraph testing, but the federal-government exemption is large.
 The NRC's 2003 finding that polygraph testing is unsuitable for security screening was commissioned by the federal government and then substantially ignored by the federal government in its own security-screening practice.

-In the UK, the use of polygraph testing as a post-release licence condition for sex offenders, introduced in pilot form under the Offender Management Act 2007 and extended by the Domestic Violence, Abuse and Sexual Crimes Act 2021 to cover domestic-abuse offenders, is a formal exception to the general exclusion.
+In the UK, the use of polygraph testing as a post-release licence condition for sex offenders, introduced in pilot form under the Offender Management Act 2007 and extended by the Domestic Abuse Act 2021 to cover domestic-abuse offenders, is a formal exception to the general exclusion.
 The supervising probation officer uses polygraph results not to establish past guilt (inadmissible) but to assess whether the offender is disclosing information relevant to risk management.
 Research by Grubin and Madsen (2006) in The British Journal of Psychiatry reported that disclosed information rates were substantially higher for offenders subject to polygraph conditions than for matched controls, a finding that has supported continued programme expansion.
 Critics note that the same mechanism (physiological arousal under questioning) that cannot reliably detect deception in criminal investigation also cannot reliably detect deception in a compliance-monitoring context; the observed increased disclosure may reflect social compliance with the polygraph ritual rather than the instrument's accuracy.

 In India, the Central Bureau of Investigation and state police agencies continue to conduct polygraph examinations as investigative tools, relying on Selvi's consent exception and using results to generate investigative leads rather than direct courtroom evidence.
 The Directorate of Forensic Science Services (DFSS) maintains PDD capability in several regional forensic science laboratories.
 The National Forensic Sciences University (NFSU), Gandhinagar, provides formal training in PDD techniques and has published research on the physiological correlates of deception in Indian samples, though the cross-cultural validity of CQT scoring norms developed on North American samples remains unresolved.